 In my last post, I talked about man’s spirit.
 With this post I want to say some things about his soul.
 I suppose I should begin by pointing out that some people teach that the “spirit” and the “soul” are simply interchangeable terms.
 For you theological experts out there, this view of man is known as the dichotomist view.
-But, as I study the Bible, I find that it really does differentiate between the two.
+As I study the Bible, though, I find that it really does differentiate between the two.
 For example, in 1 Thessalonians 5:23 and Hebrews 4:12, the apostle Paul makes a point of listing each one separately.
 So I find myself in agreement with those who hold to the trichotomist view of man.

 1. Genesis 2:7 says: “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living nephesh (the Hebrew word for “soul”).”